ncboot/shim-review/README.md

 *******************************************************************************
 ### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?
 *******************************************************************************
-[ upstream kernel 6.1.78 which supports SecureBoot ]
+[ upstream kernel 6.6.47 or upper, which supports SecureBoot ]

 *******************************************************************************
 ### What contributions have you made to help us review the applications of other applicants?